valleyceo/code_journal/readme.md

 │   ├── a.
 Manipulate - Merge Two Sorted Lists.py
 │   ├── a.
 Manipulate - Node Swap (Algo).py
 │   ├── a.
 Manipulate - Partition List.py
 │   ├── a.
+Manipulate - Plus One Linked List.py
+│   ├── a.
 Manipulate - Rearrange Linked List (Algo).py
 │   ├── a.
 Manipulate - Remove Duplicates from Sorted List II.py
 │   ├── a.
 Manipulate - Remove Nth Node from End.py